Fishing With Beads: 5 Guide Tips For More Fish

 Trout bead colors can also come with some unique patterns.

-Common patterns are mottled trout beads which give the bead a cloudy or milky look.
-Some trout beads also come in what is called blood dot beads which have a red painted dot on the beads which is thought to attract the fish.
+Some trout beads also come in what is called blood dot beads, which have a red painted dot on the bead, which is thought to attract the fish.

 Best Hooks For Beads

-I use the same hooks for steelhead as I do for trout but I change the sizes of hooks based on the size of the trout bead, the speed of the current, the depth of the spot, and the clarity of the river.
+I use the same hooks for steelhead as I do for trout, but I change the sizes of hooks based on the size of the trout bead, the speed of the current, the depth of the spot, and the clarity of the river.

 Some of the best hooks for beads are:

-- Raven Sedge Hook – get them at FishUSA.com – HERE
+- Raven Sedge Hook – get them at FishUSA.com – HERE.

-- Raven Specimen – get them at FishUSA.com – HERE
+- Raven Specimen – get them at FishUSA.com – HERE.

-- Gamakatsu – get them at FishUSA.com – HERE
+- Gamakatsu – get them at FishUSA.com – HERE.

-- Blackbird – get them at FishUSA.com – HERE
+- Blackbird – get them at FishUSA.com – HERE.

 If you want to see how well beads fish when compared to the more popular spawn sacs, check out this awesome video from SBS Outdoor Action, where John from Gent Bent Guide Service competes to see what works better for steelhead.